tillitis/tillitis-key1/doc/system_description/software.md

 `htif_putinthex()` `htif_hexdump()` and friends for printf-like
 debugging.

+You can add `-d guest_errors` to the qemu commandline to make QEMU send errors from the TK1 machine to stderr, typically things like memory writes outside of mapped regions.

 You can also use the qemu monitor for debugging, e.g. `info registers`, or run qemu with `-d in_asm` or `-d trace:riscv_trap`.

 ### Reset

 The PicoRV32 starts executing at `0x0000_0000`.
-Our firmware starts at `_start` from `start.S` which initializes the `.data`, and `.bss` at `0x4000_0000` and upwards.
-A stack is also initialized, starting at 0x4000_6ff0 and downwards.
+We allow no `.data` or `.bss` sections.
+Our firmware starts at the `_start` symbol in `start.S` which first clears all RAM for any remaining data from previous applications, then initializes a stack starting at the top of `FW_RAM` at `0xd000_0800` and downwards and then calls `main`.

 When the initialization is finished, the firmware waits for incoming commands from the host, by busy-polling the `UART_RX_{STATUS,DATA}` registers.
 When a complete command is read, the firmware executes the command.

 ### Firmware state machine

 States:

 - `initial` - At start.
-- `loading` - Expect app data.
+- `loading` - Expect application data.
-- `run` - Computes CDI and starts the device app.
+- `run` - Computes CDI and starts the application.
 - `fail` - Stops waiting for commands, flashes LED forever.

 Commands in state `initial`: